Bimbo Danao

 Rodrigo Custodio Danao, professionally known as Bimbo Danao (1915 – July 23, 1967) was a Filipino actor.

 Profile

-He was married to actress Isa Delgado with three daughters and two sons with Japanese actress Keiko Awaji.
-Danao was LVN's lead actor on the post-war years and he was a famous Filipino crooner.
-His name extended to Japan where he spent part of his career.
+He was married to actress Isa Delgado, with whom he had three daughters.
+He later married Japanese actress Keiko Awaji and had two sons with her.
+Danao was LVN's lead actor on the post-war years and rose to fame as a Filipino crooner.
+He also became known in Japan, where he spent part of his career.